composingcap/GrainflowLib/README.md

 ## Setting up grainflow for your project

-An example of how to implement grainflowLib as a Max external can be found in the examples folder.
+An example of how to implement grainflowLib as a Max external can be found in the [Grainflow project](https://github.com/composingcap/grainflow/tree/f/external/source/projects/grainflow.voice_tilde).

 It should be fairly easy to adapt grainflowlib to any audio library that uses a buffer structure.
 You need to:
 1. Write an interface for IGrain for you platform